 Living in the Iowa City Area

-Just a few of many features that make Iowa City a great place to spend a graduate career include a safe and friendly town, short commutes, and plentiful reasonably-priced housing.
+A safe, vibrant and friendly town, short commutes, and plentiful reasonably-priced housing are just a few of the many features that make Iowa City a great place to spend your graduate career.
 Plan a visit to the Department of Chemistry and see for yourself!
+Write to email@example.com to schedule a visit.

 The Eastern Iowa Airport, served by national and regional airlines, is located in Cedar Rapids, Iowa, a 25-minute drive from campus.
 Iowa City is 110 miles east of Des Moines, and is centrally located within 300 miles of the metropolitan areas of Chicago, St. Louis, Minneapolis, Omaha, and Kansas City.

-There are many bicycle racks on campus, motorcycle/scooter parking spaces, and parking lots on campus.
+There are many bicycle racks, motorcycle and moped parking spaces, and parking lots on campus.
 For more information, visit University Parking Services.